marczz/mzlinux_pages/security/authentication.md

 -   __optional__ is equivalent to
     `[new_authtok_reqd=ok default=ignore](success=ok)`

-Myc onfig is in `/etc/pam.d/system-auth` and `/etc/nsswitch.conf`
+The configuration is in `/etc/pam.d/system-auth` and `/etc/nsswitch.conf`

 # Polkit